 Hello!
-I'm a newly minted Ph.D. in the Geophysics program at MIT, working with Dan Rothman.
-I use simple math to describe natural systems.
-Previously, I worked with Tanja Bosak, studying microbial controls on the Earth's carbon cycle.
-Prior to my arrival at MIT, I received a Bachelor's degree in Physics from Harvard University, where I studied acoustic anomalies with Eric Heller and soft condensed matter with Adam Abate and Dave Weitz.
+I'm a data scientist at Wayfair, with a newly minted Ph.D. from MIT.
+Previously, I studied river networks and complex systems with Dan Rothman, using simple math to describe natural systems.
+Before that, I worked with Tanja Bosak, studying microbial controls on the Earth's carbon cycle.
+I received my Bachelor's degree in Physics from Harvard University, where I studied acoustic anomalies with Eric Heller and soft condensed matter with Adam Abate and Dave Weitz.

 I am fascinated by stream networks.
 Their incision in landscapes can create highly ramified networks, whose dynamics can [sometimes] be described by surprisingly simple mathematics.

 I'm generally interested in any pretty math and complex natural systems in general, so if you find something you think I'd find interesting, let me know.

 I once considered myself a classically trained violinist and pianist, but have since moved on to songwriting.